hasindu2008/slow5lib/README.md

 ### Notes

-*slow5lib* from version 0.3.0 onwards has built in [StreamVByte](https://github.com/lemire/streamvbyte) compression support to enable even smaller file sizes, which is applied to the raw signal by default when producing BLOW5 files.  *zlib* compression is then applied by default to each SLOW5 record.
+- *slow5lib* from version 0.3.0 onwards has built in [StreamVByte](https://github.com/lemire/streamvbyte) compression support to enable even smaller file sizes, which is applied to the raw signal by default when producing BLOW5 files.  *zlib* compression is then applied by default to each SLOW5 record.
 If *zstd* is used instead of *zlib* on top of *StreamVByte*, it is similar to ONT's latest [vbz](https://github.com/nanoporetech/vbz_compression) compression.
 BLOW5 files with *zstd+StreamVByte* are still about 25% smaller than vbz compressed FAST5 files.

+- While this repository is under the [MIT license](LICENSE), data files under `test/data` of this repository are under the CC0 public waiver.

 ## Acknowledgement
 slow5lib uses [klib](https://github.com/attractivechaos/klib) and [StreamVByte](https://github.com/lemire/streamvbyte).
 Some code snippets have been taken from [Minimap2](https://github.com/lh3/minimap2) and [Samtools](http://samtools.sourceforge.net/).